DevSchmied/04_Projects/bookmanager-go/README.md

 ### Goal
-To practice clean architecture in Go and build a full CRUD web application.
+To practice **clean architecture** and build a modular, testable CRUD web application in Go
+that demonstrates SOLID design, interface-driven development, and structured testing.